 Once I finished setting up my Pinterest boards, I went back and read the additional ebooks in the Pinterest Success Strategies package.
-The books are “Beginner Pinterest “Startegies” and Advanced Tips For Growth” plus the “Pinning With Purpose – Advanced Pinning Tips & Strategies.”
+The books are “Beginner Pinterest “Startegies” (yes, that is spelled correctly) and Advanced Tips For Growth” plus the “Pinning With Purpose – Advanced Pinning Tips & Strategies.”

 Overall following along with Jennifer was easy to set up my Pinterest strategy.
 All I did was:

 - Set up my Pinterest account by adding some unique “boards” on topics I like,

 - Create or find some interesting content and images to share,

 - Start pinning up my images and link them to my website pages, and